The Letter to the Hebrews:

 WHAT DO YOU THINK about Rahab’s hospitality?

-It’s of considerable interest that when Jericho and its inhabitants are destroyed, Rahab and her family are spared because she had been friendly in welcoming foreigners.
+It’s of considerable interest that when Jericho and its inhabitants are destroyed, Rahab and her family are spared because she’d been friendly in welcoming foreigners.
 This strongly suggests that God places a high value on hospitality shown to strangers.

 ?
 Although there are other biblical examples of hospitality being rewarded, the example of Rahab is among the most significant for two reasons.
 What are they?

 ?
-Consider which of these two reasons you think makes Rahab a most unusual candidate to be rewarded by God.
+Consider which of these two reasons you think makes Rahab a more unusual candidate to be rewarded by God.

 ?
 Rahab’s name later appears in one of the two Gospel genealogies of Jesus.
 If you’re unfamiliar with her story, you can read more about her in the Book of Joshua 2:1–21.
 You’ll also find her listed in the genealogy in the Gospel According to Matthew 1:1–16—along with three other women who are somewhat unexpected in the lineage of the Messiah—Tamar, Ruth, and Bathsheba.
 What do all four of these women have in common?